snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - **Service Account**: To connect to your SQL database and allow Microsoft Graph Connector to update records regularly, you need a service account with read permissions granted to the service account.

 >[!NOTE]
->If you use Windows authentication while configuring the Microsoft SQL Server connector, the user with which you are trying to sign in needs to have interactive login rights to the machine where the connector agent is installed.
+>If you use Windows authentication while configuring the Microsoft SQL Server connector, the user with which you're trying to sign in needs to have interactive login rights to the machine where the connector agent is installed.
 For more information, see [login policy management](/windows/security/threat-protection/security-policy-settings/allow-log-on-locally#policy-management).

 ## Get Started with Setup